Keoffor/geoip-nginx/README.md

 1. Your scripts should be human readable and self-documenting
     * Use non-cryptic variable names
-    * Use comments liberally, but wisely, to explain what each section of your scripts do.
+    * Use comments liberally, but wisely, to explain what each section of your scripts do

 1. Be sure to use `echo`s (or `print`s) to show your end-user what is happening while the script is running

 1. Modularize (via importable, custom config files) the custom NGINX features and directives you add.
-For example, use bash to create a zone file for rate limiting.
+For example, you script can create a separate "zone file" for rate limiting.
 Then import this file into the `location` portion of the server block file

 1. There are numerous "arm-chair" experts that have their NGINX tuning tips.
 Many of their suggestions are outdated, questionable, or just outright false because they are based on a single data-point.
 In your README address the following:
-    * Which "tried and true" suggestions would you recommend Graviton use to better tune NGINX for performance, scalability and reliability?
+    * Which "tried and true" suggestions would you recommend Graviton use to better tune NGINX for performance, scalability, and reliability?
         * Which have you implemented in your modified `nginx.conf` and server block files?
         * Which tutorials have high quality NGINX performance tuning tips?
     * Which tutorials did you find with questionable or outdated `nginx.conf` performance suggestions?